LastSpot/learning-angular/README.md

 ## Features
 - **Stylesheet Format**: Sass (SCSS) [https://sass-lang.com/documentation/syntax#scss]
   SCSS is a CSS preprocessor that adds power and elegance to the basic language, allowing for variables, nested rules, mixins, and more.
+It is recommended to use SCSS when your project requires modular and maintainable stylesheets, especially for large-scale applications.
+If your project is small or you prefer simplicity, you can stick with plain CSS.

+  **Best Practice**: Enable SCSS for production-scale projects to ensure maintainability and scalability.

 - **Server-Side Rendering (SSR)** and **Static Site Generation (SSG/Prerendering)**: Enabled
-  SSR improves performance and SEO by rendering pages on the server, while SSG generates static HTML files for faster load times.
+  SSR improves performance and SEO by rendering pages on the server, making them accessible to search engines and faster for users.
+SSG generates static HTML files for faster load times and is ideal for content-heavy websites.
+Enable SSR/SSG if your application needs better SEO, faster initial load times, or serves static content.
+Disable it if your application is purely client-side and does not require SEO optimization or server-side rendering.

+  **Best Practice**: Enable SSR/SSG for production-scale applications that prioritize SEO and performance.

 - **Server Routing and App Engine APIs**: Not used
   This project does not include server-side routing or integration with backend APIs, focusing solely on client-side Angular development.
+Enable server routing and APIs if your application requires dynamic data fetching, user authentication, or complex server-side logic.
+Keep it disabled for simpler, static, or client-side-only applications.

+  **Best Practice**: Enable server routing and APIs for production-scale applications that require dynamic interactions or backend integrations.

 ## Angular Commands